plone/volto/docs/source/blocks/settings.md

       // Required for alternate default block types implementations.
       // See also [Settings reference](/configuration/settings-reference)
     },
+    // A block can have a function that returns the schema or directly the schema
+    // of the block that will be automatically rendered in the sidebar editor
+    // in case that the `edit` setting of the block is set to `null`
+    blockSchema: CustomSchema,
     // A block can have an schema enhancer function with the signature: (schema) => schema
     // It can be either be at block level (it's applied always), at a variation level
     // or both.
 It's up to the developer to make them work nicely (not conflict) between them